-I am excited to start my lab at Stanford University in January 2020.
-Our research will focus on the investigation of gut-bacteria and their interactions within (and with) the mammalian host.
-Our research is driven by the strong believe that number crunching and the joint consideration of vastly different biological scales can help us (i) to obtain a mechanistic understanding of the gut microbiota composition and (ii) to uncover its relevance for human health.
+We just started the lab at Stanford University in January 2020.
+Research focus is on the investigation of gut-bacteria and their interactions with each other and with the mammalian host.
+Our research is driven by the strong believe that number crunching and the joint consideration of vastly different biological scales can help us to obtain a mechanistic understanding of the gut microbiota composition and to eventually uncover its relevance for human health.
 Combining modeling and experimental approaches our analyses include considerations of intestinal physiology and diet habits on the host side, as well as gene-regulation, growth, ecology and evolution on the bacterial side.
-The lab will be part of the interdisciplinary microbiology community in Stanford with many opportunities to establish collaborations with other labs and to make use of the excellent research conditions Stanford has to offer in the field of microbiome research.
+The lab is part of the interdisciplinary microbiology community in Stanford with many opportunities to establish collaborations with other labs and to make use of the excellent research conditions Stanford has to offer.

-I am currently looking for graduate students to join the lab from January 2020 onwards.
-If you are currently enrolled in Stanford and are interested in doing a rotation in the lab, please contact me directly via email.
-We have many experimental projects available in the field of intestinal microbiology.
+If you are currently enrolled in Stanford and are interested in doing a rotation in the lab, please contact Jonas to schedule a meeting.
+We have experimental projects available in the field of microbiology physiology.
 Experiments focus on the culturing of gut bacteria and their growth physiological characterization.
 Modeling projects are also available for those interested.

 Not enrolled in Stanford yet?
 Please apply to the Biology graduate program (or another appropriate program).

-Please contact me via email, providing information about your background and your interests.
+Please contact Jonas via email, providing information about your background and your interests.